 "There are people half his age who can't run in a triathlon, much less people who are his age," said Dr. Shannon Winakur, a cardiologist with Mid-Atlantic Cardiovascular Associates and tic Cardiovascular Associates and a spokeswoman for the American Heart Association.
 "It's certainly not the norm for an 82-year-old, but it is truly inspirational."

+for an 82-year-old, but it is truly inspirational."

-ion al be-year-on, out it is tury inspira-tional."
-In fact, Gralley's teammates on the Erickson Retirement Communities-sponsored team are half his age, and he will be the oldest person ever to com-pete in the annual event, which is May 18 at Centennial Park, between Elli-ect Citra ed Columbia.
+In fact, Gralley's teammates on the

+Erickson Retirement Communitiessponsored team are half his age, and he

+will be the oldest person ever to compete in the annual event, which is

-May 18 at Centenniai Pars, octween Eurcott City and Columbia.
+May 18 at Centennial Park, between Ellicott City and Columbia.

 "That kind of drive is unbelievable,"

 said Lee Corrigan, executive director of

 the Under Armour Baltimore Marathon,

 which Gralley has run.

 But Gralley shrugs off the awestruck

 reaction his fitness level garners.

+"My heart goos up when I'm near pret-

-"Mu heard roos in when I'm pear pref- "My heart goes up when I'm near pret-ty girls," he said, by way of explanation, as Schultz blushes.
-Comely trainers notwithstanding, the truth is that Gralley has been working [Please see RUNNER, 7A] Bob Gralley, 82, will be participating in the 10K run of the Columbia Triath-lon.
+"My heart goes up when I'm near pret-ty girls," he said, by way of explanation, as Schultz blushes.

+Comely trainers notwithstanding, the truth is that Gralley has been working [Please see RUNNER, 7A]

+Bob Gralley, 82, will be participating in the 10K run of the Columbia Triath-lon.
 He is the oldest person to partici-pate in the race, which is May 18.
-BARBARA HADDOCK TAYLOR Smaller deck (or Summary Graf) is the uppermost head.
+BARBARA HADDOCK TAYLOR The smaller Deck (or Summary Graf) is the uppermost head.
 Main head is below its normal position.